 What the price includes:

-Return flights with Wizz Air, from Luton to Sofia, all ground transport in Bulgaria, nine nights’ full board en-suite accommodation, all excursions and reserve entry fees, bird checklist and the services of your guides.
+Return flights with Wizz Air, from Luton to Sofia (to be confirmed once schedules are known), all ground transport in Bulgaria, nine nights’ full board en-suite accommodation, all excursions and reserve entry fees, bird checklist and the services of your guides.